Reviews: Sherlock Holmes

 - The fighting sequences are sometimes cheeky and exaggerated, but I, as a martial artist and fan of both martial arts flicks and brainy films, was totally into them, especially the mind combat against Moriarty.
 They are a solid blend of intellectual analysis and physical fight, and they are (mostly) surprisingly realistic.

-- The setting is a wonderfully executed view of the Dung Ages, and fits perfectly the films.
+- The setting, a realistically gritty view of the Victorian Britain, is wonderfully executed and fits perfectly the films.

 - Stephen Fry was freaking great.
 (Wait, didn't I say it before?).